ossobv/natsomatch/README.rst

 ☐  Monitoring improvements:

 - Right now we have no easy detection of streams that are not handled quickly enough.
-Maybe check bulk_unfiltered_consumer for "unprocessed" counts.
+Maybe check natsomatch_unfiltered for "unprocessed" counts.

 ☐  Check and fix behaviour on NATS/JetStream disconnect/error.
 Consider auto-creating streams.
 (Where are the settings?)